v5ma/selfawarenetworks/WhitepaperNotes.md

 fix variating

 Imagine that the brain is like a horn or a lens where signals converge to points, but also they magnify out from any point.
+(There is a paper that argues differently: )

 The quantity of potassum "for" when the threshold of the ap was triggered? check grammar